plotly/dash-labs/docs/10-MultiPageDashApp-MetaTags.md

    These are the [most commonly used image file types](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types) used on the web.
 - `image_url`:
    The image url is used to point to a hosted image online through its full path.
-   The head matter does not handle relative paths (as far as I know), so we need to supply the full path.
+   If the image_url is not provided, we will automatically create the full url based on the `image` attribute.

 Example of the difference between `image` and `image_url`:
 `image=birdhouse.jpeg` and `image_url=http://www.yourdomain.com/assets/birdhouse.jpeg`